DarienLibrary/website_content/content/_finished/early_literacy_texts/early-literacy-texts.md

 	<div class="col-md-8">

 We know you’re busy!
 We also know your little one is growing up fast and you want to make sure you’re helping them gain early literacy skills.
 So, why don't you sign up for our weekly early literacy texts to get easy tips sent right to your phone?
 It’s totally free (though standard messaging rates apply), and is a service of Darien Library.
 Your librarians will send a text every Monday with something simple you can integrate into your daily life that will help prepare your child (under 5 years old) for reading and writing.

-We also offer the text messages in Spanish!
-We will contact you by follow-up email and you can select Spanish as an option.
 <br />
 <br />